DS-Roya/portfolio_Roya_Sadeghimehr/README.md

 - Graduation Project: Modeling Water Uptake of Meat Analogs Based on Extrusion Variables

    **Innovation:** Initiated the company’s first data science project, establishing a comprehensive data pipeline from extraction through to modeling, significantly enhancing production process efficiencies.
-- **Impact:** Through meticulous data analysis, identified critical inefficiencies and inconsistencies, leading to strategic process improvements that saved the company millions of dollars.
+- **Impact:** Through comprehensive data analysis, identified critical inefficiencies and inconsistencies, leading to strategic process improvements that saved the company millions of dollars.
 - **Collaboration and Knowledge Transfer:** Collaborated effectively with external partners for data validation and bridged the knowledge gap between production and R&D, optimizing the extrusion process.
-- **Technical Execution:** Developed and utilized a SQL-based data transformation tool, performed advanced time series analysis, and created interactive dashboards using Dash and Plotly for insightful data visualization, enhancing decision-making and product quality.
+- **Technical Execution:** Developed and utilized a SQL-based data transformation tool, performed advanced time series analysis, and created interactive dashboards using Dash and Plotly to enhance decision-making and improve process consistency.

 ![EEG Band Discovery](/assets/EXTRUSIONc.jpg)